paolasoasi/paolasoasi/README.md

 Vamos juntos nessa?

--
+#

+Hello < visitor/>!

-Hello < visitor/>, thank you for accessing my profile! 👩🏽‍💻
+Thank you for accessing my profile! 👩🏽‍💻

 Currently my graduation course is Analysis and Development of Systems by Descomplica.
 I study and practice daily, and also by extra courses and acquiring study grants.